Special navigation rules for the Danube sector betoween Sulina roadstead and Braila harbour (km 175)

 Impossibility for pilot's embarkation/disembarkation in Sulina Roadstead

-- It is considered to have "impracticable bar" when due to strong winds (force 6-7/39-61 km/h Beaufort scale) and high waves (sea agitation degree 5-6, wave height 2-6 m, Douglas scale), the navigation through the bar and/or the embarkation/disembarkation of the pilot cannot be made in safe conditions.
+- It is considered to have "impracticable bar" when due to strong winds (force 5-6 / 29-49 km/h Beaufort scale during daytime and force 4 /20 -28 km/h Beaufort scale during nighttime) and high waves (sea agitation degree 4/ wave height 1,25-2,5m, Douglas scale during daytime and 3/ wave height 0,5-0,25, Douglas scale during nighttime), the navigation through the bar and/or the embarkation/disembarkation of the pilot cannot be made in safe conditions.
 In this case the vessels are informed by radiotelephone.
 "Impracticable Bar" is declared by the Administration.

 - Vessels less than 120 m long navigating downstream to go out to sea, can engage themselves on Sulina Channel, with the obligation to drop anchor in the signalled areas if the bar remains impracticable.